Secondary Market Terms & Conditions

 You may request to sell your shares on the Secondary Market in accordance with paragraph 4 below, and you may request to buy shares on the Secondary Market in accordance with paragraph 5 below.
 Unless otherwise agreed with us, we will not facilitate any trades within the Seedrs Nominee Structure other than through the Secondary Market.
 Please note that shares may be traded at the value determined by our Valuation Policy or at a discount or premium of that value as chosen by the seller, subject to a minimum share price of £.01/share and maximum of 500% the current valuation share price.
 For the avoidance of doubt, the discount or premium will be calculated based on the Valuation Policy value, and not the price you may have paid for acquiring the shares.
 In addition, the total value of each trade must be at least £/€10 and no more than £/€25,000, or equivalent in another currency denomination.
 You may only sell fractional shares if you are selling the total amount of a fractional shareholding or if the valuation share price is greater than £/€100.
 You will not be permitted to request to sell shares on the Secondary Market if you already purchased the shares from another seller during the same Trading Cycle.
 We also recommend you read the Secondary Market FAQs.

 Seedrs will have absolute discretion as to who is permitted to use the Secondary Market, and reserves the rights to cancel trades at any time.
-Please note that individuals with close links to a business whose shares are eligible to be traded on the Secondary Market, including but not limited to if you have links to representatives of the business, their family, and friends, should not make requests to buy or sell shares in that business.
+Please note that if you are an individual with close links to a business whose shares are eligible to be traded on the Secondary Market, including but not limited to if you have links to representatives of the business, their family, and friends (an “Insider”), you should not sell shares in that business.
 You cannot use the Secondary Market to sell shares on the basis of negative material non-public information (“MNPI”).